Fees and Payment

 Payment is due at time of service, unless other arrangements are made through insurance coverage (more information below).
-Since counseling is a time and financial commitment, it is important that you feel comfortable with the therapist you choose.
+Since counseling is a time and financial commitment, it is important that you feel comfortable with your therapist.
 In this regard, information gathered during the initial telephone contact helps us match you with the most suitable therapist for your needs.

 METHOD OF PAYMENT

 Payment can be made in the form of cash, debit card, and major credit cards-Visa, Mastercard, Discover, and American Express.
 We do not accept checks.

 Please note that insurance companies require a mental health diagnosis to be assigned which remains part of your permanent medical record, and they may request all or part of your mental health record for payment purposes.
-While pre-existing mental health care will not prevent you from being able to change insurance plans in the future, we have heard of insurance companies charging higher premiums due to receiving mental health care in the past.
+While pre-existing mental health care should not prevent you from being able to change insurance plans in the future, we have heard of insurance companies charging higher premiums due to receiving mental health care in the past.
 They also often limit the number of sessions that will be covered, or require pre-authorization for more visits.

 CANCELLATION, NO SHOW, AND LATE ARRIVAL POLICIES

 If you need to cancel or reschedule an appointment, we ask clients to call at least 48 hours in advance to avoid being charged the practitioner’s fee.
 Insurance companies do not allow us to bill for missed or cancelled appointments, so this also applies to clients whose sessions are usually covered by insurance.
 Exceptions include illness and emergencies.
 If you arrive 15 minutes late, the appointment will be considered a no show and you will be charged the practitioner’s fee, with certain exceptions at the practitioner’s discretion.
-As a courtesy, we encourage clients to take advantage of our automated text reminders to prevent missing an appointment, but it is ultimately the client’s responsibility for maintaining her/her schedule of appointments.
+As a courtesy, we encourage clients to take advantage of our automated text reminders to help prevent missing an appointment, but it is ultimately the client’s responsibility for maintaining her/her schedule of appointments.